joseph-a-levine/authoring/_older/september_2021.md

 ## Writing <a name="writing"></a>

+I received many useful comments on the draft of my paper on the long reflection, thank you to everyone for reaching out!
+I also found a pretty egregious coding error in my paper on the role of start-up cities in emigration reduction.
+Working with cross-national opinion data is hard.
+Both of these projects are back to the drawing board for now.

+In the first days of October, I'm presenting a new paper on the natural resource curse at APSA 2021 in Seattle.
+I'll post the slides here, and I also have a full working draft.
+This draft is my writing sample for PhD applications in the Winter, so I would more than appreciate any comments!
+Please reach out if you're interested, or have even a second to take a look.

+I'm also spending an inefficient amount of time writing and re-writing the personal statements for my PhD applications.
+One mentor who's been through the process said that, at this point, everything else about the application has been locked in (GRE, GPA, LoRs, CV).
+Even though the personal statement has a minimal role in admission decisions, it intuitively feels like the last bit of the application under my control.

 ## Eating <a name="food"></a>

 I moved apartments in early September, and, as part of the welcome package to my new home, I inherited about 25 cans of chickpeas.

+The most common response I've gotten, when I bring up my chickpea binge, is that I *must* re-try all of these recipes with dried chickpeas.

 ## Previously